rileyworstell/PyFi/README.md

 To run the image:
 `docker run --rm -it pyfi:tag`

+NOTE: If you run this using docker, as of now we have not supported showing graphs from the docker container.

 If you don't want to run this using docker, you can open up your terminal to the pulled repository and run `python PyFi_cli.py` .

 ## How to test: